Dvůr Králové nad Labem: Etymology

-The town's name means "Queen's court on the Elbe".
-It refers to its history, when it was owned by Bohemian queens, and geographical location.
+The town's name means "Queen's court on the Elbe" in Czech.
+It refers to its history, when it was owned by Bohemian queens, and its geographical location.
 It was originally named Dvůr; the name appeared as Curia in Latin in 1270, as Hof in German in 1318, and then as Dwuor in Old Czech in 1421.

 Geography

 Dvůr Králové nad Labem is located about 16 km southwest of Trutnov and 24 km north of Hradec Králové.
 It lies mostly in the eastern tip of the Jičín Uplands; the northern part of the municipal territory extends into the Giant Mountains Foothills.
 The highest point is the hill Záleský vrch at 459 m above sea level.
 The town is situated on both banks of the Elbe River, in the river valley.